python-arq/arq/docs/index.rst

 .. literalinclude:: examples/slow_job_output.txt

-You can also retry jobs by raising the ``Retry`` exception from within a job, optionally with a duration to defer rerunning the jobs by:
+You can also retry jobs by raising the :class:`arq.worker.Retry` exception from within a job, optionally with a duration to defer rerunning the jobs by:

 .. literalinclude:: examples/retry.py

-TODO all the arguments to Worker, func and cron, enqueue_job and Job

 Health checks
 .............